A device-independent protocol for XOR oblivious transfer: Introduction

-\begin{remark} Surprisingly, these protocols can be useful for protocol design.
-For instance, suppose Alice wishes to test Bob to see if he has been cheating, and aborts if and only if the test fails.
+\begin{remark} These protocols are obviously device-independent since they are classical.
+But surprisingly, these protocols can be useful --- we shall use them to construct our fully device-independent protocol.
+The idea is this: suppose Alice wishes to test Bob to see if he has been cheating, and aborts if and only if the test fails.
 Then if the test passes, the parties need a way to finish executing the protocol, which they could do using Protocol~\ref{prot:Bad1} (which is independent of previous steps in the tested protocol). \end{remark}